aitoroses/floxide/docs/architecture/batch-processing-implementation.md

 ## Conclusion

-The batch processing implementation in the Flowrs framework provides a powerful and flexible approach to parallel execution of workflows.
+The batch processing implementation in the Floxide framework provides a powerful and flexible approach to parallel execution of workflows.
 By leveraging Rust's concurrency features and the framework's core abstractions, it enables efficient processing of large datasets while maintaining type safety and proper error handling.

 For more detailed information on the batch processing implementation, refer to the [Batch Processing Implementation ADR](../adrs/0007-batch-processing-implementation.md).